KDE/digikam-doc/asset_management/data_protection.rst

 It is expensive compared to hard drives at home - 40 GB cost $75 a year, 400 GB cost $500.
 And you have to transfer the images over the (a comparatively slow) Internet.

-I think as a safeguard against localized data loss of the most essential images it's not a bad idea at all, but it is not a general backup solution, much too slow for that.
+We think as a safeguard against localized data loss of the most essential images it's not a bad idea at all, but it is not a general backup solution, much too slow for that.

 Google Photo, Flickr (Yahoo) and Foto-Community 23hq.com provide online storage services specialist on photographie.
 Their free space is limited to 1 GB and you don't want to have full resolution images online.
 But the pro-accounts offer more, in the case of Flickr, dramatically more.
 For a mere 25$ a year you get unlimited (sic! reality check needed here) space.